 How do you know if your child is entitled to free school meals?

 Your child may be able to get free school meals if you get any of the following:

 - Income-related Employment and Support Allowance

 - Support under Part VI of the Immigration and Asylum Act 1999

 - the guaranteed element of State Pension Credit

 - Child Tax Credit (provided you’re not also entitled to Working Tax Credit and have an annual gross income of no more than £16,190)

 - Working Tax Credit run-on - paid for 4 weeks after you stop qualifying for Working Tax Credit

 Children who get any of the above benefits in their own right (i.e. they get benefits payments directly, instead of through a parent or guardian) can also get free school meals.

 You can use the following link https://www.gov.uk/apply-free-school-meals, to check if your child is entitled to free school meals.
 Alternatively, the school can check for you.
-Please speak to Mrs Locke in the office for further details.
+Please speak to the school office for further details.
 Please make sure you can show documentary proof of any support you get, and proof of your address, showing the post code where you live.